Asko Karu

 Asko Karu (born 1992) is an Estonian powerlifter.
 He is known for his deadlifting prowess.

 Career

 Karu began competing in powerlifting in 2017, focusing on deadlift-only meets in the super heavyweight division (+140 kg).
-He won five competitions which spanned across Finalnd and Russia with a best raw deadlift of 402.5 kg at 2019 FPO Tatu Avola Memorial meet.
+He won five competitions which spanned across Finland and Russia with a best raw deadlift of 402.5 kg at 2019 FPO Tatu Avola Memorial meet.

 From 2021 onwards, Karu claimed some of the heaviest suitless deadlifts in history in training including a pull of 482 kg.
 As a result, he was invited to the Giants Live World Deadlift Championships in 2021, but he withdrew himself and didn't take part.